marcus-grant/notes/document-database.md

 In fact, you will be taking advantage of *containers* to run MongoDB in order to install it and the run it on your machine.

+## Firebase

+>**Note:** See [Firebase][-firebase] notes for more details.

+Firebase is an application platform that simplifies significant amounts of backend application service development.
+This includes common backend logic like security authentication and authorization.
+[Database management][-db] using its NoSQL Document Database Management System.

 ## The Data Structure

-Ultimately the data structure of MongoDB is a [JSON document][json-zk].
+Ultimately the data structure of MongoDB is a [JSON document][-json].

 ## Creating a Database Using MongoDB